 Following your surgery, your doctor will provide you with a specific set of instructions regarding activities and follow-up care.
 Some form of physical therapy will likely be prescribed to contribute to the healing and strengthening of your cervical spine, and you should expect to see your doctor for subsequent exams designed to assess and aid your recovery.

-This information is not intended to be used a substitute for talking with your doctor.
+This information is not intended to be used as a substitute for talking with your doctor.
 Be sure to consult a physician regarding your diagnosisand treatment.